-Snow Farm is proud to offer four opportunities that open our doors wider to diverse audiences.
+Snow Farm is proud to offer multiple opportunities that open our doors wider to diverse audiences.
 Each program has a different focus and application criteria; candidates are welcome to apply to all that fit their situation.

-Scholarships & Access Programs
+Equity & Access Programs

 Scholarships for BIPOC Artists